At a Glance

 ✨Demonstrate Your Musical Skills

-Since the role involves playing for concerts and coaching students, be ready to showcase your piano skills during the interview.
-You might even consider bringing a piece to perform or discussing your approach to teaching performance techniques.
+Since the role involves playing for concerts and coaching students, be ready to showcase your piano skills.
+You might even consider bringing sheet music or a piece you can perform during the interview to demonstrate your proficiency.

-Expect questions about how you assess and report on student progress.
-Be ready to explain your methods for tracking student development and how you prepare them for internal assessments and external examinations.
+Familiarise yourself with assessment methods and how you would record and report on student progress.
+Be ready to discuss how you would prepare students for internal assessments and external examinations.

 ✨Emphasise Your Commitment to Student Development